coy-humphrey/smart-irrigation/README.md

 NOTE: The current implementation uses 9600 baud for all serial connections.
 In the future, it would be useful to allow the baud rates to be configured for individual devices via serial_devices.ini.

 NOTE: The current implementation relies on the two config files being in the same directory, and may also rely on the command being executed from within that directory.
-Ideally, future iterations should remove this requirement.
+Ideally, future iterations should remove these requirements.

 ## Using the API